craftercms/docs/source/reference/modules/engine/configuration.rst

 The following allows you to configure the maximum number of objects in Engine's cache:

 .. code-block:: properties
+    :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties*

     # The max number of items that each site cache can have
     crafter.engine.site.default.cache.maxAllowedItems=250000

 """""""""""""
 Cache Warming